Focus and Scope

 Editors will aim to ensure timely peer review and publication for papers they receive, especially where is assumed that findings may have important implications.
 Authors will be noticed that such priority publication is considered in advance.
 Editors will tend to process the regular papers in period about 3 months in cases when evaluations and responses from author(s) and editor(s) are performed in asked time.

-The Bulletin is issued four times in the year, starting from 2017.
+The Bulletin is issued four times per year, starting from 2017.
+The special issues are not counted into that number.

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 It support green model of archiving, without any fees for authors or readers.